Property Division Attorneys in Northern Virginia

 How Virginia’s Laws Divide Assets and Debts During Divorce

 Along with questions about child custody, conflicts about the division of assets and debts during a divorce are extremely common.
 Working to reach a successful resolution of disputes about marital property division requires a comprehensive review of each family’s circumstances, as well as well-developed negotiating skills.

-At Hale Ball, a family law practice located in northern Virginia, our attorneys have extensive experience helping valuate and distribute complex financial portfolios, multiple real estate holdings, and other complicated asset structures on behalf of our clients.
+At HALE BALL MURPHY, PLC, a family law practice located in northern Virginia, our attorneys have extensive experience helping valuate and distribute complex financial portfolios, multiple real estate holdings, and other complicated asset structures on behalf of our clients.

 The Stages of Property Division